 6- Ernie Bragg [dressed as a pregnant woman to infiltrate the hospital]: Pregnant and I got to carry me old bag!

-I tried to find out if Carry On Matron was a box office success, but I haven’t really found it.
-I suppose it must have been somehow, at least, in England.
+I tried to find out if Carry On Matron was a box office success, but I haven’t.
+I suppose it must have been, at least, in England.
 Most of the Carry On films were and, despite the failure of At Your Convenience, Matron went back to a more traditional formula, included many of the regulars, so I don’t see why it couldn’t have been one.
 However, we have to remember that 1972 was a year of big films such as The Godfather and The Poseidon Adventure.
 On my side, I really liked it, which I’m sure you could feet through my review.

 Want to follow that series closely?
 Make sure to take a look at my other reviews!